 There are three main hosting options for Ghost: you can either use Ghost's own hosting, which guarantees you high-quality hosting and automatic updates with a high price tag; host it on a DigitalOcean droplet or on Heroku.
 The easiest option (and also the cheapest one) is Heroku.

 Deploying Ghost to Heroku is very simple: Just click the button above, fill in the name and URL and click Deploy.

-After your app finishes its first deploy (can take up to five minutes), you'll be redirected to your blog's dashboard, where you'll be guided on the rest of the setup (naming the blog and creating an admin user).
+After your app finishes its first deployment (can take up to five minutes), you'll be redirected to your blog's dashboard, where you'll be guided on the rest of the setup (naming the blog and creating an admin user).
 At this point, we already have our Ghost blog up and running, but with an annoying limitation: we're using a

 herokuapp.com subdomain.
 Let's see how we can fix it.

 Heroku offers free custom domains once you verify your account.
 This means that if you add a credit card to your Heroku account, you'll be able to configure a custom domain for your blog.
 Don't worry, the entire process is free and you won't be billed.

-To verify you account and add a custom domain, access your blog from your Heroku dashboard and go to the settings tab.
+To verify your account and add a custom domain, access your blog from your Heroku dashboard and go to the settings tab.
 If you scroll down, you'll find a section called Domains and Certificates, where you can add a custom domain.
 After pointing your DNS to Heroku, you'll also have to update your

 PUBLIC_URL variable.
 To do this, scroll back up and click on the Reveal Config Vars button, then find the